How to Make Money on TikTok in 2023

 Since its global launch in 2017, the social media giant has been hot property.
 But can you make money on TikTok?
+Does TikTok pay you?
 Yes!
 As its popularity surged, it became a viable income stream for many content creators, rather than just a place to watch videos of Arnold Schwarzenegger chasing a miniature pony.

-How many views do you need to make money on TikTok?
+How many views and followers do you need to make money on TikTok?

 Until December 2021, the barrier to making money directly from TikTok was much higher.
 To monetize your account, you had to be at least 18 years old (which is still the case!), have more than 10,000 followers, and have at least 100,000 video views in the last 30 days.

 If you met those criteria, you could apply for TikTok’s Creator Fund.
 The payment-per-view figures have never been publicly disclosed, so it’s not as easy as saying ‘1,000 views = $X.’ Roughly, it’s estimated that you can pull in around two to three cents for every 1,000 views once signed up to the Creator Fund.

 However, payments vary depending on the number and authenticity of views, the level of engagement on the videos, and ensuring content is in line with TikTok’s Community Guidelines and Terms of Service.

 For a while, the Creator Fund was the main way for big-name content creators to earn money on TikTok passively.
 Then Creator Next came along.